 - The Forest habitat provides for the densest black bear and largest elk population in Utah.

 - The Manti-La Sal National Forest is the source of 85% of the coal mined in Utah.

 - The Abajo mountain range was below the fords for the Colorado and Green Rivers so the Spanish named it Abajo, for “below.”

 - The Sanpitch mountains are named for a Ute leader who lived in the 1700s, originally called San Pedro, corrupted to San Pete and San Peesch -- the term eventually became Sanpitch.

-The 1,413,111-acre Manti-La Sal National Forest is located in southeastern Utah.
-It is managed for multiple uses such as range, timber, minerals, water, wildlife, and recreation.
-The Forest is divided into three land areas: the Manti Division, the La Sal Division at Moab, and the La Sal Division at Monticello.
+Manti-La Sal National Forest stretches from central Utah to southeastern Utah and into Colorado.
+The 1,413,111-acre forest is managed for multiple uses such as range, timber, minerals, water, wildlife, and recreation.
+Manti-La Sal is made up of three primary land areas: the Manti Division, the La Sal Division at Moab, and the La Sal Division at Monticello.

 The Manti Division is part of the remnant Wasatch Plateau (5,000 to 10,000 foot elevation) exhibiting high elevation lakes, diverse vegetation, near vertical escarpments, and areas of scenic and geologic interest.

 On the La Sal Division-Moab, mountain peaks (12,000 foot elevation), canyons, and forest add climatic and scenic contrast to the hot red-rock landscape of Arches (5,000 foot elevation) and Canyonlands National Parks.

 The La Sal Division-Monticello offers timbered slopes to provide a welcome middle ground and background contrast to the sand and heat of Canyonlands National Park, Natural Bridges National Monument, and the surrounding desert.
 Pictographs, petroglyphs, and stone dwellings are evidence of past civilizations.